Rhode Island door knocks in search of fleeing New Yorkers

 “I understand the goal … but there’s a point of absurdity, and I think what Rhode Island did is at that point of absurdity,” said Cuomo, a Democrat.
 “We have to keep the ideas and the policies we implement positive rather than reactionary and emotional.”

-President Donald Trump said Saturday that he had spoken with some governors and was considering some type of an enforceable quarantine to prevent people in New York and parts of New Jersey and Connecticut from traveling.
+President Donald Trump said Saturday that he had spoken with some governors and was considering some type of a quarantine to prevent people in New York and parts of New Jersey and Connecticut from traveling.
+Trump Late Saturday, though, he tweeted that a travel advisory should be administered and not a quarantine.

 Trump told reporters at the White House that it would be for a “short period of time, if we do it at all.”
 He said he had spoken with Gov. Ron DeSantis, R-Fla., and Andrew Cuomo, D-N.Y., the country’s epicenter of the coronavirus pandemic.